Bobby Baccalieri

 Robert Baccalieri Jr., portrayed by Steve Schirripa, is a fictional character on the HBO series The Sopranos.
 He is nicknamed "Bobby Bacala".
 A third-generation gangster, Bobby is first shown as a soldier and then later top aide to Corrado "Junior" Soprano.
-Throughout the series, he rises through the ranks of the organized crime organization, eventually becoming a close confidant of Tony, as well as his brother-in-law.
+Throughout the series, he rises through the ranks of the crime organization, eventually becoming a close confidant of Tony, his brother-in-law.

 Family background

 Bobby Sr. fathered Bobby Jr. at 31 or 32 years old.
 In the episode "Soprano Home Movies", Bobby states his grandfather had fled Italy to the United States due to political conflict during the Fascist regime, illegally entering through Montreal.
 In "For All Debts Public and Private", Bobby mentions that in 2002 his mother is 69 and that following the September 11 attacks her mental health has gone downhill.
 It is implied that his parents are separated or divorced.

 Bobby was the son of Bobby Baccalieri Sr., a highly respected mobster (whom Tony referred to as "a real terminator"), who fronted as a barber.
 Bobby's father appeared in "Another Toothpick" played by Burt Young.
 Suffering from lung cancer, he came out of retirement when Tony gave him the order to murder Salvatore "Mustang Sally" Intile, Bobby Sr.'s godson, in Staten Island.
 The hit was ordered as retribution for the savage unprovoked beating of Bryan Spatafore, brother of Vito Spatafore.

 Bobby Sr. died after losing control of his car and crashing into a signpost while leaving the scene of the successful Mustang Sally hit, which Bobby found very distressing.
 Before joining Junior Soprano's crew, Bobby was a head waiter until at least 1986, and was trained by his father, Bobby Sr.